-Do you have an abundance of parsley in your garden this summer?
+Do you have an abundance of parsley in your garden this Spring?
 Here’s a yummy use for it!

 2 cups flat-leaf parsley loosely packed, very finely sliced

 2 tablespoon freshly squeezed lemon juice (or to taste)

 ½ cup extra virgin olive oil

 sea salt and freshly ground black pepper, to taste

 For accuracy, we recommend weighing your ingredients.
 This will produce the best results.

 - Put the quinoa in a fine-meshed sieve and rinse well under cold, running water, swishing the quinoa with your hand.
 Drain the quinoa well.